Are Gaslighters Aware of What They Do?

-Some people or entities that gaslight do, in fact, realize they are doing it: It is a strategy they have studied—and their sources may surprise you.
-Cult leader Charles Manson read How to Win Friends and Influence People by Dale Carnegie (2010) to learn how to manipulate his followers (Guinn, 2014).
+I devote a chapter of my book to gaslighters who realize they're gaslighting—and how to get help.
+And some people or entities that gaslight do, in fact, realize they are doing it: It is a strategy they have studied—and their sources may surprise you.
+Cult leader Charles Manson read How to Win Friends and Influence People by Dale Carnegie (2010) to learn how to manipulate followers (Guinn, 2014).
 Guinn writes that Manson particularly focused on Chapter 7, which included this advice: “Let the other fellow feel that the idea is his."
-And herein lies one difference between people who pathologically gaslight and the general population—the vast majority of the thousands who have read Carnegie's book have not led lives of violence, abuse, and destruction.
+And herein lies one difference between people who pathologically gaslight and the general population: The vast majority of the thousands who have read Carnegie's book have not led lives of violence, abuse, and destruction.

 One way to protect yourself from being gaslighted, therefore, is to educate yourself about gaslighters' behaviors.
 The book 48 Laws of Power (Greene, 2000) details the characteristics and tactics some historical figures have practiced, including steps they have taken to manipulate others.
 And Robert Cialdini’s Influence: The Psychology of Persuasion (2006) explains through research how easily people can be manipulated.